-The CCC is composed of a Multidisciplinary group representing all clinical and ancillary departments with significant influence on the delivery of care to a septic patient.
-The CCC is supported by a dedicated Harris Health System Quality Performance Improvement Program Manager who will assist the CCC Chairs with setting the agenda and coordinating the meeting logistics including meeting minutes and maintaining documents.
+-The CCC is composed of a Multidisciplinary group representing all clinical and ancillary departments with significant influence on the delivery of care to a septic patient.
+The CCC is supported by a dedicated Harris Health-SystemHarris Health Quality Performance Improvement Program Manager who will assist the CCC Chairs with setting the agenda and coordinating the meeting logistics including meeting minutes and maintaining documents.
 Each CCC will maintain a Charter approved by the QGC.

-The CCC is composed of the 4 types of members;

-- A. Chairs- this consists of 2 designated leaders that will guide the committee in the direction of improving overall patient care at Harris Health - B. Voting Members- this consists of designated physicians designated by the Chief Medical Executive and Registered Nurse leaders designated by each Pavilion Chief Nursing Officer (CNO).
+- G. The CCC is composed of the 4 types of members; - a.
+Chairs- this consists of 2 designated leaders that will guide the committee in the direction of improving overall patient care at Harris Health - b.
+Voting Members- this consists of designated physicians designated by the Chief Medical Executive and Registered Nurse leaders designated by each Pavilion Chief Nursing Officer (CNO).
 These members will be the official votes counted for any motions introduced by either of the 2 Chairs.
-Every voting member may temporarily designate a representative to vote for them when they cannot attend. - C. Non-Voting Members- This consists representatives from various clinical and non-clinical areas that provide input on any topic of discussion.
-Each assigned non-voting member can pull other staff members from their respective areas to participate to lend their expertise when certain topics are discussed. - D. Non-Voting Ad-hoc Member- This consists of staff members that serve as either back-ups to the other permanent non-voting members or are added to specific meetings to lend their expertise. - E. Recommendations and Reports The CCC recommendations and performance improvement reports will be submitted monthly in writing to the Quality Reporting Committees which may consists of Pavilion level QRCs, QGC and Quality Board Subcommittee when appropriate.
+Every voting member may temporarily designate a representative to vote for them when they cannot attend. - c.
+Non-Voting Members- This consists representatives from various clinical and non-clinical areas that provide input on any topic of discussion.
+Each assigned non-voting member can pull other staff members from their respective areas to participate to lend their expertise when certain topics are discussed. - Non-Voting Ad-hoc Member- This consists of staff members that serve as either back-upsback-up to the other permanent non-voting members or are added to specific meetings to lend their expertise.
+Recommendations and Reports - Recommendations and Reports The CCC recommendations and performance improvement reports will be submitted monthly in writing to the Quality Reporting Committees which may consists of Pavilion level QRCs, QGC and Quality Board Subcommittee when appropriate.
 Within this Quality Assurance and Performance Improvement (QAPI) framework, any additional resources will be requested and assistance with any barriers to performance improvement will be presented.

-17. Medical Staff Committees
+16. Medical Staff Committees

-Harris Health System Medical Staff Bylaws outlines Medical Staff Committees and their duties.
-These committees are coordinated through Harris Health System Medical Staff Services and are accountable for ongoing monitoring and reporting of key quality indicators as appropriate to the committee's scope.
-Medical Staff Committees receive the organization's quality information and share Medical Staff quality information with appropriate Harris Health System quality forums.
+Harris Health SystemHarris Health Medical Staff Bylaws outlines Medical Staff Committees and their duties.
+These committees are coordinated through Harris Health SystemHarris Health Medical Staff Services and are accountable for ongoing monitoring and reporting of key quality indicators as appropriate to the committee's scope.
+Medical Staff Committees receive t h e organization's quality information and share Medical Staff quality information with appropriate Harris Health SystemHarris Health quality forums.
 Refer to the Medical Staff Bylaws for the various committees' membership composition and oversight responsibility.

-18. Structure
+17.B.
+Structure

-The Appendix B describes and illustrates the structure and flow of quality information within Harris Health System.
+The Appendix B describes and illustrates the structure and flow of quality information within Harris Health System Harris Health.

-19. Leadership Responsibilities
+18.C.
+Leadership Responsibilities

-The Harris Health System Quality Programs (QP) Department has an integral role in facilitating quality, patient safety, and performance improvement activities and forums.
-The QP Department collaborates with Medical Staff, Harris Health System leadership, and staff to facilitate measurement and improvement in an effective and timely manner.
+The Harris Health SystemHarris Health Quality Programs (QP) Department has an integral role in facilitating quality, patient safety, and performance improvement activities and forums.
+The QP Department collaborates with Medical Staff, Harris Health SystemHarris Health leadership, and staff to facilitate measurement and improvement in an effective and timely manner.
 The QP Department also assists in the implementation of an interdisciplinary approach and provides quality resources through an integrated delivery network and information management.
 The QP Department serves as an improvement subject matter expert and support resource.
 Accountability of metrics and improvements are owned by the leadership of the reporting service and/or department.